devakmmm/cs355/observerPattern.md

     -fire multiple times, we can press the enter key multiple times -there is no expectation that a "event" in this case lets say hitting the eneter key, happens/fires that is a user never hits the enter key that is its default to 0 (not an error state)
     -tight coupling same as async
+    -multiple observrs can each run own codwe when event is detected

+Pub sub pattern
+    -no tight coupling

 OBSERVER PATTERN